Divine-Star-Software/DivineVoxelEngine/README.md

 ---

-## Build block-style voxel games right in the browser.
+## Build Minecraft-style voxel games right in the browser.
 A multi-threaded, renderer-independent voxel engine in TypeScript.

 ![DVE 1](assets/main.png)